 Policies & Rules — Attendance

-Law Schools approved by the American Bar Association must require regular and punctual class attendance.
-The rules below implement this requirement at MU, and were adopted by the faculty on November 19, 1992:
+Law Schools approved by the American Bar Association must adopt, publish and adhere to a written policy requiring regular class attendance.
+The rules below implement this requirement at MU, and were adopted by the faculty on January 23, 2015:

 - Class Attendance

-- Attendance is expected, in accordance with the ABA policy statement.
+- Attendance is expected, in accordance with the ABA standards.

 - Administration of the attendance policy lies with the individual instructor for each course.